Aloha!

 Supplies to build your stove cover:

-You can visit my Amazon page to see what told and products I typically use.
+You can visit my Amazon page to see what tools and products I typically use.

 Lumber (I used pine):